West Kent F.C.: Foundation of the RFU

 On 26 January 1871, 32 members representing twenty-one London and suburban football clubs that followed Rugby School rules (Wasps were invited by failed to attend) assembled at the Pall Mall Restaurant in Regent Street.
 E.C.
 Holmes, captain of the Richmond Club assumed the presidency.
 It was resolved unanimously that the formation of a Rugby Football Society was desirable and thus the Rugby Football Union was formed.
 A president, a secretary and treasurer, and a committee of thirteen were elected, to whom was entrusted the drawing-up of the laws of the game upon the basis of the code in use at Rugby School.
 A. G. Guillemard represented West Kent and was one of the thirteen original committee members.
 He later became president of the RFU from 1878 to 1882.

 The First Internationals

 The first international rugby match was played between Scotland and England in 1871 and West Kent provided two players, A. G. Guillemard and Joseph Fletcher Green.
 A. G. Guillemard also played in the second match in 1872 along with former Blackheath player C. W. Sherrard.

+Reversion to association

+In 1886 the members decided to give up rugby and reverted to Association Football only.
+In the 1889–90 Kent Senior Cup, it played Royal Arsenal in the first round, losing 10–1; the West Kent goal was an own goal.
+It continued playing the Association game until 1902, when its last fixtures were recorded; by this time the club was playing mostly old boy clubs such as the Old Harrovians and Old Westminsters, and other low-key combinations.

+Colours

+The club played in the following colours: